callowayproject/bump-my-version/docs/reference/hooks.md

     `BVHOOK_UTCNOW`
     : The ISO-8601-formatted current local time in the UTC time zone.

-#### Source code management fields
+### Source code management fields

+!!!
+Note

     These fields will only have values if the code is in a Git or Mercurial repository.

 ::: field-list